Shelley Stonebrook, senior editor

 Brandy Ernzen 785.274.4304785.274.4304 dir / firstname.lastname@example.org

 Shelley joined the team in late 2009.
 She came to MOTHER EARTH NEWS after teaching English at the University of Kansas for three and a half years — a time in which her passion

 for both sustainability and language grew like weeds.
 She grew up in Oregon, lived and worked in Kansas for six years, and is now happily back in Oregon among the fir trees and rains and mountains, still working for the magazine full-time.
 She studied English at Western Oregon University and later at KU for graduate school.

-Shelley is particularly interested in sustainable, local food production (and consumption), organic gardening, waste reduction and environmental justice.
+Shelley is particularly interested in sustainable, local food production (and consumption), organic gardening, home canning and food preservation, composting, raising awareness about the ills of industrial agriculture, waste reduction, and environmental justice.
 She generally shakes her fists toward the sky when confronted with all things disposable — especially plastics — and her vehemence about reusing anything and everything is sometimes to the chagrin of those around her (“Pardon, but were you going to use the back side of that piece of paper?”).

-One of the best things Shelley can imagine is getting up early on a sunny morning and working in the garden.
-She is also fond of beaches, cooking, KU basketball, happy hour, novels (preferably by authors with the brilliance of, say, Jeanette Winterson or Kurt Vonnegut), listening to records, and talking in an annoyingly sweet voice to her cat Barley.
+One of the best things this gal can imagine is getting up early on a sunny morning and working in the garden.
+She is also fond of beaches, cooking, KU basketball, happy hour, farmers markets, novels (preferably by authors with the brilliance of, say, Jeanette Winterson or Kurt Vonnegut), listening to folk music, and talking in an annoyingly sweet voice to her cat, Barley, and her little dog, Hazel (aka Hazel Nut).
 She also enjoys blogging in her personal blog, The Rowdy Radish, in her spare time.